24/7 INJURY HELPLINE (479) 783-0036

 Bicycle Laws in Arkansas Explained image

 Many people in Fort Smith and across Arkansas enjoy riding bicycles, whether for convenience, fitness, or pleasure.
 Cycling can benefit your mental health, the environment, and your gas budget.
 However, cyclists are highly vulnerable to accidents with inattentive drivers, and the resulting injuries can be life-threatening.
-It is essential that cyclists and motorists obey all Arkansas bicycle laws to keep themselves and other road users safe.
+Cyclists and motorists must obey all Arkansas bicycle laws to keep themselves and other public road users safe.
 Here is what you need to know about bicycle riding in Arkansas.

 Are Bicycles Considered Vehicles in Arkansas?